threefoldfoundation/blog_threefold/posts/Edge_Cloud_not_Grid_Cloud.md

 ### Speed

-** speed** is probably the most crucial benefit of edge computing, as there are plenty of use cases that require near-real-time computing.
+**Speed** is probably the most crucial benefit of edge computing, as there are plenty of use cases that require near-real-time computing.

 ### Scalability